-The carrying value and estimated fair value of the Company's financial instruments at December 31, 2011 and December 31, 2010 are as follows:
+The carrying value and estimated fair value of the Company's financial instruments at December 31, 2012 and December 31, 2011 are as follows:

-December 31, 2 December 31, 20 (In US\$ millions) Fair value Carrying value Fair value Carrying value Cash and cash equivalents 483 483 755 755 Restricted cash 482 482 460 460 Current portion of long-term debt 1,419 1,419 981 981 Long-term portion of floating rate debt 7,711 7,711 6,509 6,509 Long term portion of fixed rate CIRR loans 250 250 305 305 Fixed interest convertible bonds 735 545 1,535 1,287
+December 31, 2012 December 31, 20

+(In US\$ millions) Fair value Carrying value Fair value Carrying value

+Cash and cash equivalents 318 318 483 483

+Restricted cash 402 402 482 482

+Current portion of long-term debt 2,066 2,066 1,419 1,419

+Long-term portion of floating rate debt 6,287 6,287 7,711 7,711

+Long term portion of fixed rate CIRR loans 218 218 250 250

+Fixed interest loans 70 69 77 74

+Fixed interest convertible bonds 872 561 735 545

+Fixed interest bonds 1,360 1,342 333 350

+Floating interest bonds 224 224 75 75

-The carrying value of cash and cash equivalents and restricted cash, which are highly liquid, is a reasonable estimate of fair value.
+The carrying value of cash and cash equivalents and restricted cash, which are highly liquid, is a reasonable estimate of fair value and categorized at level 1 on the fair value measurement hierarchy.

-The fair value of the current and long-term portion of floating rate debt is estimated to be equal to the carrying value since it bears variable interest rates, which are reset on a quarterly basis.
+The fair value of the current and long-term portion of floating rate debt is estimated to be equal to the carrying value since it bears variable interest rates, which are reset regularly and usually in the range between every 1 to 6 months.
 This debt is not freely tradable and cannot be purchased by the Company at prices other than the outstanding balance plus accrued interest.
+We have categorized this at level 2 on the fair value measurement hierarchy.

 The fair value of the long-term portion of the fixed rate CIRR loans is equal to the carrying value, as they are matched with equal balances of restricted cash.
+We have categorized this at level 2 on the fair value measurement hierarchy.

-The convertible bonds are freely tradable and their fair value has been set equal to the price at which they were traded at on December 31, 2011 and 2010.
+The convertible bonds are freely tradable and their fair value has been set equal to the price at which they were traded at on December 31, 2012 and 2011.
+We have categorized this at level 1 on the fair value measurement hierarchy.